waruingugi/kodekloud-githubactions/README.md

 # kodekloud-githubactions
-## Advanced tutorial by Kodekloud on github actions
+## Advanced tutorial by Kodekloud on github actions.